 Special categories of data

-We may process special categories of data but will only process this data if there is a valid reason for doing so and where the GDPR allows us to do so.
+We may process special categories of data but will only process this data if there is a valid reason for doing so and where the UK GDPR allows us to do so.

 We will seek your explicit consent to use such data (or of another natural person where the data subject is physically or legally incapable of giving consent), unless: